Maxim Naumov: Early years

-2019–2020 season
+2019–20 season

 Naumov returned to competition in June 2019 after missing the previous season due to injury.
 Competing on the 2019–20 ISU Junior Grand Prix, he placed seventh at 2019 JGP France.

 Naumov won the junior title at the 2020 U.S. Championships.
 He landed two triple axels in his free skate and achieved a Level 4 on three elements.
 After attending the U.S. junior camp, he was named to the U.S. team for the 2020 World Junior Championships, alongside Ilia Malinin and Andrew Torgashev.
 At the 2020 World Junior Championships, he placed tenth in the short and fourth in the free to finish fifth overall.

-2020–2021 season
+2020–21 season

 Naumov started his season competing at the ISP Points Challenge, a virtual domestic competition for prize money, berths to the national championships, and future international assignments.
 Naumov competed in the senior men's event, placing sixth in both segments of the competition and seventh overall among ten skaters.

-With the coronavirus pandemic raging, Naumov was assigned to make his senior Grand Prix debut at the 2020 Skate America, an event scheduled for skaters training in the United States and held in Las Vegas.
+With the COVID-19 pandemic raging, Naumov was assigned to make his senior Grand Prix debut at the 2020 Skate America, an event scheduled for skaters training in the United States and held in Las Vegas.
 He placed eighth at the event.

 Naumov next competed at the 2021 U.S. Championships, also held in Las Vegas, where he placed fifth in both segments and overall.

-2021–2022 season
+2021–22 season

 Naumov won the bronze medal at the Skating Club of Boston's Cranberry Cup event, and then came sixth at the 2021 U.S. Classic.

-2022–2023 season
+2022–23 season

 Naumov appeared twice on the Challenger circuit in the fall, finishing fifth at both the 2022 CS Budapest Trophy and the 2022 CS Warsaw Cup.
 Sixth after the short program at the 2023 U.S. Championships, he rose to fourth in the free skate and won the pewter medal.
 This in turn earned him an assignment to the 2023 Four Continents Championships.
 He finished tenth at Four Continents.

+2023–24 season

+Beginning the season at the 2023 CS Nepela Memorial, Naumov placed eleventh.
+On the Grand Prix, he was tenth at the 2023 Skate America.

+In advance of the 2024 U.S. Championships, Naumov was preemptively named as first alternate for the American team for the 2024 Four Continents Championships, which were to occur in Shanghai the week after the national championships.
+Naumov finished second in the short program at the national championships, in what was considered a surprise result.
+He fell to fourth place after coming fourth in the free skate, winning a second consecutive national pewter medal.
+He subsequently replaced Camden Pulkinen on the Four Continents team, and finished twelfth the following weekend.